BuffaloBorn/aws_cert/exam_tips.md

  * Control access to buckets using either a bucket ACL or using Bucket Polices
  * BT DEFAULT ARE PRIVATE AND ALL OBJECTS STORED INSIDE THEM ARE PRIVATE

+ ### S3 - Versioning - Exam Tips

+* Stores all versions of an object (including all writes and even if you delete an object )
+* Great backup tool
+* Once enabled, versioning cannot be disabled, only suspended.
+* Integrates with Lifecycle rules
+* Versioning's MFA Delete capability, which uses multi-factor authentication, can be used to provide an additional layer of security.